 Reaching into my bag again I pulled out a CANDLE.
 “Teach the children that the candle symbolizes that Christ is the light of the world, and when we see this great light we are reminded of He who displaces the darkness.”

-Once again I reached into my bag and removed a WREATH and placed it on the tree.“Teach the children that the wreath symbolizes the real nature of love.
+Once again I reached into my bag and removed a WREATH and placed it on the mantle.“Teach the children that the wreath symbolizes the real nature of love.
 Real love never ceases.
 Love is one continuous round of affection.”

 I then brought out a HOLLY LEAF.
 “Teach the children that the holly plant represents immortality.
 It represents the crown of thorns worn by our Savior.
 The red holly represents the blood shed by Him.”

 Next I pulled from my bag a GIFT and said, “Teach the children that God so loved the world that HE gave HIS only begotten SON…” “Thanks be to God for his unspeakable gift.
 “Teach the children that the wise men bowed before the Holy BABE and presented HIM with gold, frankincense and myrrh.
-We should always give gifts in the same spirit of the wise men.” are our brother’s keeper.”
+We should always give gifts in the same spirit of the wise men.”

 I reached in again and pulled out an ANGEL.
 “Teach the children that it was the angels that heralded in the glorious news of the Savior’s birth.
 The angels sang ‘Glory to God in the highest, on earth peace and good will toward men.”

-I then reached in my bag and pulled out a CANDY CANE and hung it on the tree.
+I then reached in my bag and pulled out a CANDY CANE and hung it on the mantle.
 “Teach the children that the candy cane represents the shepherds’ crook.
 The crook on the staff helps to bring back strayed sheep to the flock.”

 Suddenly she smiled when she heard a soft twinkling sound, and from my bag I pulled out a BELL.
 “Teach the children that as the lost sheep are found by the sound of the bell, it should ring mankind to the fold.
 The bell symbolizes guidance and return.”